ATN Bangla: History

 In 2007, Doll's House, the first Bangladeshi soap opera targeted towards a female audience, premiered on ATN Bangla.
 ATN Bangla began airing The Lost World in 2009.
 On 7 June 2010, ATN Bangla's sister, ATN News, officially began broadcasting.
 In November 2011, ATN Bangla, along with three other Bangladeshi television channels, signed an agreement with UNICEF to air children's programming for one minute.

-ATN Bangla received an award for the best entertainment channel for 2013 from the Bangladesh Cable Television Viewers Forum in May 2014.
+ATN Bangla received an award for the best entertainment channel of 2013 from the Bangladesh Cable Television Viewers Forum in May 2014.
 One of its programs, Amra Korbo Joy, was also awarded the best children's show.

 On the occasion of the month of Ramadan, ATN Bangla was one of the eight television channels to broadcast the cooking series Pran Premium Ghee Star Cook in July 2014.
-In June 2018, Dipankar Dipon's directorial debut film Dhaka Attack had its world premiere on ATN Bangla.
+In November 2015, ATN Bangla was among the channels asked by the information ministry about smoking scenes found in their television series.
+In June 2018, Dipankar Dipon's directorial debut film; Dhaka Attack, had its world premiere on ATN Bangla.
 In August 2018, in observance of Eid al-Adha, ATN Bangla aired several Hollywood films dubbed in Bengali, including Titanic.
-In October 2018, ATN Bangla's Crime Patrol was ranked as the most popular television series in Bangladesh according to TRP reports.
+In October 2018, ATN Bangla's Crime Patrol was ranked as the most popular television series in Bangladesh, according to TRP reports.

 ATN Bangla began airing the Turkish drama Cennet'in Gözyaşları, with the title being simplified to as Jannat, on 14 October 2018.
 The channel also began airing the Chinese drama Feather Flies to the Sky in March 2019.
 ATN Bangla inaugurated two reality shows, South Asian Dance Competition and Agamir Taroka, on 8 June 2020.
 On 30 March 2022, Family Crisis Reloaded, the second season of Family Crisis which aired on NTV, premiered on ATN Bangla.
 ATN Bangla won the Best TV Program (Lifestyle) award at the Bangladesh Media Innovation Awards 2022 held in September 2022.

 On 5 August 2024, the channel, along with its sister ATN News, went off the air temporarily after its offices in Dhaka were attacked and set on fire by protesters during the non-cooperation movement, shortly after prime minister Sheikh Hasina resigned.

 Programming

 ATN Bangla is a mixed entertainment television channel.
-Alongside entertainment and news programming, the channel provides educational, sports, cultural programming, and much more.
+Alongside entertainment and news programming, the channel provides Educational, Sports, Cultural programs, and much more.
 Religious programming, specifically Islamic, was introduced to the network on 8 September 1998.